fabulous-dev/Fabulous/README.md

         { TempF: Temperature
           TempC: Temperature }

-    /// Valdiate a temperature in fareneit, can be shared between client/server let validateF text =  ... // return a Result
+    /// Validate a temperature in Farenheit, can be shared between client/server let validateF text =  ... // return a Result

-    /// Valdiate a temperature in celcius, can be shared between client/server let validateC text = // return a Result
+    /// Validate a temperature in celcius, can be shared between client/server let validateC text = // return a Result

     let update msg model =